-From Winter to Summer Sports, Vancouver has a wide variety of excellent sport facilities which cater to all types and levels sport events.
+From winter to summer sports, Vancouver has a wide variety of excellent sport facilities that cater to all types and levels of sporting events.
 Some of the facilities include:

-The award-winning Vancouver Convention Centre (VCC), the first convention centre in the world to earn the highest LEED® rating, is British Columbia's premier events facility and is located in one of the most beautiful settings in the world, the spectacular downtown waterfront.
-With two connected buildings offering 466,500 ft2 (43,340 m2) of function space, the possibilities are endless, whether it's for a conference or a sporting event.
-Our facility also boasts 120,000 ft2 (36,576 m2) of outdoor plaza space set against a waterfront backdrop in view of the majestic Cauldron that burned brightly during the 2010 Olympic and Paralympic Winter Games.
-The perfect setting for award ceremonies, cultural events and community celebrations.
+The award-winning Vancouver Convention Centre (VCC), the first convention centre in the world to earn the highest LEED® rating, is British Columbia's premier events facility and located in one of the most beautiful settings in the world.
+With two uniquely designed, connected buildings offering a total of 466,500 sq. ft. of function space, the possibilities are endless for either a conference or a sporting event.
+The facility also boasts 120,000 sq. ft. of outdoor public space including a 87,120 sq. ft. plaza in view of the majestic Olympic cauldron that is a perfect setting for award ceremonies, cultural events and community celebrations.

-A sports and entertainment complex offering a variety of venues in a magnificent setting.
-Home to the Pacific Coliseum, which has 15,713 permanent seats and the ability to add 2,000 more temporary seats on the floor for concerts and spectator sports, it also offers 80,000 sq. ft. of exhibition area and the 3,230 seat Agrodome, with its polished concrete surface oval floor and almost 25,000 sq. ft. of exhibition space.
-The PNE is home to the Vancouver Giants WHL Hockey team and will be the host venue for figure skating and short-track speed skating for the 2010 Olympic and Paralympic Winter Games.
+Hastings Park is a sports and entertainment complex offering a variety of venues in a magnificent setting.
+Home to the Pacific Coliseum, which has 15,713 permanent seats and the ability to add 2,000 more temporary seats on the floor to accommodate concerts and spectator sports, it also offers 80,000 sq. ft. of exhibition area and the 3,230 seat Agrodome, with its polished concrete surface oval floor and almost 25,000 sq. ft. of exhibition space.
+The PNE is home to the Vancouver Giants WHL hockey team and was a key venue for the Vancouver 2010 Olympic and Paralympic Winter Games.

-Only 30 minutes from the heart of downtown Vancouver, the University of British Columbia's recreation facilities such as the Aquatic Centre, Thunderbird Winter Sports Centre, War Memorial Gym and Student Recreation Centre are ideal for athletic events.
+Only 30 minutes from the heart of downtown Vancouver, the University of British Columbia's recreation facilities such as the Aquatic Centre, UBC Tennis Centre, Doug Mitchell Thunderbird Winter Centre, War Memorial Gym and Student Recreation Centre, are ideal for athletic events.

-Simon Fraser University's Chancellor's Gymnasium Complex houses the East and West Gymnasiums and Aquatic Centre.
-The university also offers access to a 400 meter track, 2 grass fields, a softball field and an all weather field.
+Simon Fraser University's Chancellor's Gymnasium Complex houses the East and West gymnasiums and Aquatic Centre.
+The university also offers access to a 400 metre, eight lane, IAAF standard track, a softball field, one grass field and two artificial turf fields.

-While Greater Vancouver's three local mountains – Cypress Mountain, Grouse Mountain - The Peak of Vancouver and Mount Seymour have some of the best downhill and cross-country ski facilities in North America, they also provide an endless playground for outdoor activities all year round.
-Just 30 minutes from downtown Vancouver, the mountains regularly host World Cup events, including the Tissot-UCI Mountain Bike World Cup.
-Cypress Mountain will be the venue for the Snowboarding and Freestyle Skiing competitions during the 2010 Olympic and Paralympic Games.
+While Metro Vancouver's three local mountains – Cypress Mountain, Grouse Mountain - The Peak of Vancouver and Mount Seymour have some of the best downhill and cross-country ski facilities in North America, they also provide an endless playground for outdoor activities all year round.
+Just 30 minutes from downtown Vancouver, these mountains regularly host world cup events including the Freestyle Skiing FIS World Cup and World Cup Snowboarding.
+Cypress Mountain was the venue for the snowboarding and freestyle skiing competitions during the Vancouver 2010 Olympic and Paralympic Games.

-Swangard Stadium is home to Vancouver Whitecaps Soccer Club and is a full-service track and field facility with 4,200 permanent grandstand seats, expandable to 8,000, depending on the event.
-It has towering fir trees to the east and a great view of the mountains to the north, Swangard offers a fantastic backdrop to its natural grass field that can accommodate a variety of sports.
+Swangard Stadium is a full-service track and field facility with 4,200 permanent grandstand seats, expandable to 8,000, depending on the event.
+It has towering fir trees to the east and a great view of the mountains to the north offering a fantastic backdrop to its natural grass field that can accommodate a variety of sports.
 It also features an eight lane, 400 metre Olympic regulation oval track.

 For further information on Vancouver's facilities, please contact Tourism Vancouver's Sport Tourism Team.